ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 ## A black and white kitchen – the secret lies in accessories

-Kitchen cabinets can be easily matched with any accessory – but black is the most popular.
-It's a color that can enliven the room quite well.
+Kitchen cabinets can be easily matched with any accessory – black is the most popular coloe.
+It that can enliven the room quite well.

-**You can use dark shades freely.** It is a perfect choice for countertops – especially if the rest of equipment, e.g. a stovetop and the hood over it are black as well.
+**You can use dark tones freely.** It is a perfect choice for countertops – especially if the rest of equipment, e.g. a stovetop and the hood over it are black as well.

 {% fig %}